PyaeLinn01/PyaeLinn01/README.md

 MMIP23A00547 Mr. Pyae Linn

 ### MIT Emerging Talent
-- I have accepted to be part of our cohort for the MIT Emerging Talent Foundations Track for computer and data science program
+- I have accepted for the MIT Emerging Talent Foundations Track for computer and data science program
 ---

 ## 🔬 Programming Journey